Applied Psychology

 The Last Dance

-The Chicago Bulls 1997-98 season was legendary, and in The Last Dance, you get to enjoy never before seen footage of the team dynamics behind the scenes of the NBA.
+The Chicago Bulls 1997-98 season was legendary, and in The Last Dance, you get to enjoy never-before-seen footage of the team dynamics behind the scenes of the NBA.
 You’ll also get an insight into how players like Michael Jordan developed on and off the court.

 What does a career in sports psychology involve?

 What sports psychologists do can look different depending on the level of competition and the sport.
+According to the American Psychological Association (APA), the principal areas of sports psychology include:

 • Cognitive and behavioural skills training for performance enhancement